Myles Straw Preview, Player Props: Guardians vs. Rays

-Myles Straw -- batting .226 with a double, two walks and two RBI in his past 10 games -- will be in action for the Cleveland Guardians versus the Tampa Bay Rays, with Zack Littell on the mound, on September 2 at 6:10 PM ET.
+Myles Straw -- 0-for-1 in his most recent game -- will be in action for the Cleveland Guardians against the Tampa Bay Rays, with Taj Bradley on the hill, on September 3 at 4:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Rays.
+He had a hitless showing in his previous game (0-for-1) against the Rays.

 Myles Straw Game Info & Props vs. the Rays